 In this section

 The CCC aims for the highest standards in diagnosis, research, treatment, and support.
-The RCH CCC comprises: an inpatient ward with designated bone marrow transplant beds; a day oncology unit; outpatient clinic area including allied health facilities; a dedicated oncology pharmacy; a family facility; a research program with state-of-the-art laboratory facilities;a clinical trials office and an administrative centre.
+The CCC comprises: an inpatient ward with designated bone marrow transplant beds, a day oncology unit, outpatient clinic area including allied health facilities, a dedicated oncology pharmacy, a research program with state-of-the-art laboratory facilities, a clinical trials office and an administrative centre.

 As part of the Melbourne Children's the CCC has strong links and affiliations with the University of Melbourne, the Murdoch Children's Research Institute and the Royal Children's Hospital Foundation; as well as the wider community.

 The CCC actively participates in cancer clinical trials and is a full member of the Children's Oncology Group (COG).